-Now, the desire to continue to help a charity as important as ShelterBox became even more important with so many losing loved ones in an instant from natural disaster and civil unrest.
+Now, the desire to continue to help a charity as important as ShelterBox became even more important with so many losing loved ones in an instant from disaster and civil unrest.

 In 2015, Tim resumed his journey.
 He made his way up through the Americas and British Columbia to finish his journey in Alaska.

 Upon entering the U.S., he met numerous ShelterBox volunteers and Rotarians in California, Oregon, Washington and in British Columbia.